bbauska/JS-Programs/README.md

 console.log(sum5(3)); // Prints: 8
 </pre>

-<p>In this example, sum5 is a function that already has the first argument
+<p>In this example, sum5 is a function that already has the first argument preset to 5.
-preset to 5.
 When calling sum5(3), you get the result of adding 5 and 3.</p>

 <p><b>Currying:</b> Currying is a related technique that converts a function with
 multiple arguments into a sequence of functions that take a single argument.
-Eah can return a new function that expects the next argument.</p>
+Each can return a new function that expects the next argument.</p>

 <pre>
 function sum(a) {